Anxiety disordersPanic disorder; Phobias; Panic attacks

-- Graduated exposure gives the patient a greater degree of control over the length and frequency of exposures.
+- Graduated exposure gives the person a greater degree of control over the length and frequency of exposures.

-In both cases, the patient experiences the anxiety over and over until the stimulating event eventually loses its effect.
+In both cases, the person experiences the anxiety over and over until the stimulating event eventually loses its effect.
 Combining exposure with standard cognitive therapy may be particularly beneficial.
-This approach has helped certain patients in most anxiety disorder categories, including PTSD.
+This approach has helped certain people in most anxiety disorder categories, including PTSD.
 However, exposure therapy may not be appropriate in all cases.
 New exposure therapy techniques involving virtual reality technology will require more studies.

-Phobias can often be treated with modeling or "guided mastery" techniques in which the therapist models how the patient can successfully encounter and interact with the feared object.
-The patient observes this event and tries to learn how to behave in a comparable manner.
+Phobias can often be treated with modeling or "guided mastery" techniques in which the therapist models how the person can successfully encounter and interact with the feared object.
+The person observes this event and tries to learn how to behave in a comparable manner.

 Anxiety Management Therapy

-Anxiety management therapy is sometimes used as an alternative to CBT for generalized anxiety disorder.
+Anxiety management therapy is sometimes used as an alternative to CBT for GAD.
 It involves patient education, relaxation training, and exposure to anxiety-provoking stimuli but does not include exercises in cognitive retraining.

 Other Forms of Psychotherapy